starwards/starwards.github.io/_drafts/modular-peek.md

 ---
 layout: post
-title: Build you own station
+title: Build your own station
 subtitle: our conecpet for building screens in Starwards
 tags: [design,stations,radar]
 ---